Lucretia/get_temp/README.md

 # Get Temp

-A simple web scraping app to get the current temperature for a place.
+A simple web scraping app to get the current temperature for a place using Selenium.

 Written in Python using 3.9.

-I didn't know Python or web scraping before this.
+I didn't know any Python or web scraping before doing this.

 ## Copyright